mariuszmspace/my-links/README.md

 - [Incident Response Cycle](https://www.sans.org/media/score/504-incident-response-cycle.pdf) - For cheat sheet for security incidents, by SANS -- `article`
 - [Interactive Coding Challenges](https://github.com/donnemartin/interactive-coding-challenges) - 120+ interactive Python coding interview challenges (algorithms and data structures), includes Anki flashcards -- `Python`
 - [Interlibrary Loan](https://en.wikipedia.org/wiki/Interlibrary_loan) - If your local library doesn't have a book or DVD in their collection they can use this service to order it from another library so you can borrow it out -- `i'm learnding`
-- [ITIL v4 Foundation Training](https://www.youtube.com/watch?v=Edn4-SAHT0Q&list=PLU0hwmH1hdn1kN22e6EW_W0uzVbJy11nR) - Learn it all in about 6 hours -- `tutorial`
+- [ITIL v4 Foundation Training](https://www.youtube.com/playlist?list=PLVzkjYR3xN1V9nlcECuygEZVlS4rj5qaf) - Updated with a new teacher, learn it all in about 10 hours -- `tutorial`
 - [IT Architect Body of Knowledge – v2](https://itabok.iasaglobal.org/itabok-1/) - Cover all your bases with this reference, the newer v3 is renamed [Business Technology Architecture Body of Knowledge (BTABoK) 3.0](https://itabok.iasaglobal.org/) -- `collection`
 - [JavaScript Algorithms and Data Structures](https://github.com/trekhleb/javascript-algorithms) - JavaScript based examples of many popular algorithms and data structures -- `JavaScript`
 - [JVM Internals](http://blog.jamesdbloom.com/JVMInternals.html) - A superb explanation of how the Java JVM works in easy to understand terms -- `collection`